rerun-io/rerun/examples/README.md

 The contents of this `README.md` file and its frontmatter are used to render the examples in [the documentation](https://rerun.io/examples).
 Individual examples are currently "stitched together" to form one large markdown file for every category of examples (`artificial-data`, `real-data`).

 The `manifest.yml` file describes the structure of the examples contained in this repository.
 Only the examples which appear in the manifest are included in the [generated documentation](https://rerun.io/examples).
 The file contains a description of its own format.

+## Adding a new example

+You can base your example off of `python/template` or `rust/template`.
+Once it's ready to be displayed in the docs, add it to the [manifest](./manifest.yml).